ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

-If a FIN is received on a CONNECT stream without a corresponding CLOSE_WEBTRANSPORT_SESSION capsule, the associated session SHALL be considered close with an error code 0 and an empty error string.
+If a FIN is received on a CONNECT stream without a corresponding CLOSE_WEBTRANSPORT_SESSION capsule, the associated session SHALL be considered closed with an error code 0 and an empty error string.

 # Security Considerations